CALL FOR PAPERS

 an International Symposium

-Followed by public exhibition event on Sunday 9th February 2020
+Followed by a public exhibition event on afternoon Sunday 9th February 2020

 University of Exeter, Devon, UK

 Professor Maryanne Dever